AM I SUFFERING FROM AN EATING DISORDER?

 WHAT ARE EATING DISORDERS?

-Eating disorders (ED) are complex mental health conditions, characterized by abnormal eating habits, representing critical psychological and physical impairment.
+Eating disorders (ED) are complex mental health conditions characterized by abnormal eating habits, representing critical psychological and physical impairment.
+These disorders, if not addressed on time, can become severe and often chronic, with a long-term impact on health.

-Eating disorders can be severe and are often chronic in nature, particularly if not addressed in a timely manner.
-A recent study of ED patients identified an average delay of 5.28 years between symptom onset and treatment-seeking.
+A 2023 study identified an average delay of 5.28 years between symptom onset and treatment-seeking.

 COMMON EATING DISORDERS: